"I work as a trauma therapist and academic researcher, focusing on how human–animal relationships shape mental wellbeing"

 Many of the clients I work with are women in the workforce, from all walks of life, navigating the complex challenges that arise personally and professionally.

-I bring warmth and care - and I aim to create an inviting, safe space for deep exploration, healing and growth.
+I bring warmth and care - and I aim to create an inviting, safe space for exploration, healing and growth.

 Qualifications